1991 World Series: Game 3

 On the fourth pitch of the at bat, with Knoblauch running to avoid a potential double play, Hrbek struck out looking.
 Cox brought in Jim Clancy to pitch to Puckett and, just as McCarver had thought, put him on intentionally to load the bases.
 With his hand forced, Kelly summoned Aguilera from the bullpen to pinch hit.
 Aguilera had some previous success as a hitter, and had in fact come up as an infielder, but he had not had any at bats since he played with the New York Mets in 1989.
 On the third pitch of the at-bat he flied out to deep center field, leaving the bases loaded and the game deadlocked.
-Kelly said in an interview that if the game had gone on longer, since he had used up all his relief pitchers, he would have put left fielder Gladden (who had previously made emergency pitching appearances on at least two occasions) on the mound and Aguilera in the outfield.
+Kelly said in an interview that if the game had gone on beyond two more innings—Aguilera’s usual limit—since he had used up all his relief pitchers and needed to avoid tiring Aguilera out or throwing his rotation into disarray by using one of his starters in relief, his next step would likely have been to put left fielder Gladden (who had previously made emergency pitching appearances on at least two occasions) on the mound and Aguilera in the outfield.

 In the bottom of the 12th, Aguilera remained in the game to pitch and quickly got the first out on one pitch.
 But then Justice singled to right and after Brian Hunter popped out, Justice stole second on an 0–2 pitch to Olson.
 With two outs and first base open and the normally light-hitting Lemke on deck, Aguilera, wary of Olson's stealth status as one of the Braves' best clutch hitters (despite an overall average of only .241, he had batted .373 with two outs and runners in scoring position during the season), pitched him very carefully after the stolen base and walked him.
 Lemke (who had nearly caused a major Twins rally with his fielding error in the top of the inning) now entered the pantheon of World Series heroes by hitting a single to left that enabled Justice to just beat the throw home from Gladden.
 His score gave the Braves a 5–4 win and cut the Twins' lead in the Series to two games to one.
 Clancy took the win while Aguilera received the loss.